marybecker/HQStreamEval/README.md

 ### B. Medium for delivery

 The anticipated application is a web-based client-side mapping application primarily designed for typically desktop use with a 1280 X 1024 resolution, but will also be suitable for smaller screen resolutions.
 Pre-computed model predictions will be served as json files.
-The anticipated technology stack includes HTML/CSS/Javascript, [D3.js](https://d3js.org/) and [MapBox JS GL](https://docs.mapbox.com/mapbox-gl-js/api/) or [Leaflet JS](https://leafletjs.com/).
+A series of R and Python scripts will document reproducible workflows of data processing and model development.
+The anticipated technology stack for the web-based application includes HTML/CSS/Javascript, [D3.js](https://d3js.org/) and [MapBox JS GL](https://docs.mapbox.com/mapbox-gl-js/api/) or [Leaflet JS](https://leafletjs.com/).
 ### C. Application layout

 The anticipated application layout is a simple straight forward design with a small top title and info bar and then the map filling the majority of the space.